whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 1. Select disconnect, confirmation window should appear
 1. Repeat test with invalid key, confirm error message appears
 1. Repeat for each Dataverse server
+1. Confirm "Get from" link matches selected repo

 * [ ] Connect to DataONE
 1. Click "Connect Account" under the DataONE repository
-1. Confirm that you're redirected to the DataONE login
-1. Log in with ORCID
-1. Confirm that you're redirected back to Whole Tale
-1. Confirm that you see "Authorized" under the DataONE server
-1. Confirm that the "Connect Account" Button is disabled
+1. Confirm that the connection modal opens
-1. Disconnect your account
+1. Enter your JWT for one of the repositories
-1. Confirm that you can re-connect it
+1. Confirm that you see "Authorized on <server>"
+1. Select disconnect, confirmation window should appear
+1. Repeat test with invalid key, confirm error message appears
+1. Repeat for each DataONE server

 * [ ] Confirm tokens retained across logins
   [#370](https://github.com/whole-tale/girder_wholetale/pull/370)